letstri/nixle/docs/providers/fastify.md

+---
+outline: deep
+---

 # Fastify

-To use Fastify with Nixle, you need to install the `@nixle/fastify` package.
+To use Fastify as the main provider with Nixle, you need to install the `@nixle/fastify` package.
+This package provides the necessary functionality for integrating Fastify into your Nixle application.

 ## Install

+You can install the `@nixle/fastify` package using npm, pnpm, yarn, or bun:

 ::: code-group